 Here’s the deal.
 It’s all about planning and organization.
-If you are thinking about having two, or more, people co-officiate, here are a few thoughts and observations based on past experiences.
+If you are thinking about having two or more people co-officiate your ceremony, here are a few thoughts and observations based on past experiences:

-1. Check in with your local clerk and see what the local laws have to say about it.
 Most states have requirements about who performs certain parts of the ceremony, signs the marriage license, and acts as a witness.
 County clerks are your friends.
 They are experts on the local rules, and they will be able to tell you exactly what’s required.
+Call them!

 Co-officiating is a great way to get multiple friends/family members involved, or get a friend or family member involved, but it’s important to put in the extra planning.
 As always, we advise couples to think long and hard about who they want to perform their wedding ceremony.